TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/sem2_electronique.md

 #### Processing Steps:

 - The raw sensor readings are converted into meaningful physical units (e.g., acceleration in g’s or m/s², angular velocity in °/s).
-- Processing algorithms, such as filtering (e.g., moving average or complementary filter), are applied to reduce noise _(small, unwanted variations or disturbances in the sensor data that do not represent the actual movement of the cube)_ and improve data stability.
+- Processing algorithms, such as filtering (e.g., moving average or complementary filter), are applied to reduce noise (_small, unwanted variations or disturbances in the sensor data that do not represent the actual movement of the cube_) and improve data stability.
 - The processed sensor data is then formatted for transmission to the control station over the I2C bus and for display on the LCD.

 This systematic approach to data acquisition and processing enables the system to provide real-time, accurate feedback on the cube’s speed and position, which is crucial for the core functionality of the project.

 <!-- +----------------------------------------------------------------------+ -->

-## 6. The arduino code
+## 6. Programming the circuits
 <!-- - black box
 - station -->